Uvacoder/lawncare/src/pages/page/brackley.md

 slug: /project/brackley
 featured: false
 title: Brackley
-featuredimage: ./brackley.jpg
+featuredimage: /img/brackley.jpg
-alt: Results of our Lawn Care Service in Brackley
+alt: Results of our lawn care service in Brackley
 categories:
 - project
 ---
-These are the results of our Lawn care service at a client in Brackley
+These are the results of our lawn care service at a client in Brackley